are you afraid of choosingTHE WRONG COLOUR?

-In my True Colour Expert Workshops I have asked “Who here thinks I have some kind of magical ability to see colour?”
+In my Specify Colour with Confidence Workshops I have asked “Who here thinks I have some kind of magical ability to see colour?”

 Some might have found themselves thinking ‘Really?
 Is she that arrogant?’
 Two or three might raise their hand.